-CTG reserves the right to test its Stakeholders or those of Third Parties at random for substance abuse, without prior warning.
+CTG reserves the right to test its stakeholders or those of third parties at random for substance abuse, without prior warning.

 If the country of operation prohibits the participation in gambling activities, stakeholders must adhere to and respect such local customs and laws; in such countries, partaking in gambling activities will result in disciplinary action up to and including dismissal.
+Furthermore, gambling should not take place on CTG property.

-18. CULTURAL AWARENESS
+16. CULTURAL AWARENESS

-It is a requirement that Stakeholders understand and are sensitive to the nuances of different cultures and religions and that they respect the legitimate beliefs and faiths of all people.
-It must be appreciated that this is fundamental to safety and effectiveness of CTG's operations.
+It is a requirement that stakeholders understand and are sensitive to the nuances of different cultures and religions and that they respect the legitimate beliefs and faiths of all people.
+It must be appreciated that this is fundamental to the safety and effectiveness of CTG's operations.
 Respect for host nations, cultures and practices lies at the heart of CTG's operations and CTG has a zero-tolerance policy for any lack of consideration or respect for such practices and norms.

-19. HUMAN RIGHTS
+17. HUMAN RIGHTS

-Respect for the fundamental human rights of Stakeholders and of persons who Stakeholders encounter in and around the places CTG operates while carrying out CTG services and responsibilities is a cornerstone of CTG's values.
+Respect for the fundamental human rights of stakeholders and of persons who stakeholders encounter in and around the places CTG operates while carrying out CTG services and responsibilities is a cornerstone of CTG's values.
 In particular:

-(a) Equal Opportunities/Discrimination
+(b) Equal opportunities/discrimination

 CTG will ensure that all activities are conducted in a manner that provides fair and equal treatment and access for all people.
-CTG shall not, and shall require that Stakeholders do not, at any time, discriminate on grounds of race, colour, religion, gender, age, political opinion, nationality, social or ethnic origin/ background, social status, indigenous status, union membership, marital or civil partnership status, physical ability, health condition, pregnancy or maternity, disability, or sexual orientation, care responsibilities, or any other factor which cannot be justified.
+CTG shall not, and shall require that stakeholders do not, at any time, discriminate on grounds of race, colour, religion, gender, age, political opinion, nationality, social or ethnic origin/ background, social status, indigenous status, union membership, marital or civil partnership status, physical ability, health condition, pregnancy or maternity, disability, or sexual orientation, care responsibilities, or any other factor which cannot be justified.

 CTG is committed to the principle of equal opportunity in employment for all people and looks to ensure equity and diversity in the workplace.
-CTG expects each Stakeholder to judge and interact with other Stakeholders solely on their merit, and with maturity and mutual respect.
+CTG expects each stakeholder to judge and interact with other stakeholders solely on their merit, and with maturity and mutual respect.

-All employment decisions, including recruitment, hiring, training, promotion, pay, job assignments, discipline and discharge shall be solely based on merit and the inherent requirements of any contract; CTG reserves the right to select the most suitable Stakeholders for tasking and deployment, having regard to assessed levels of risk of personal or fatal injury.
+All employment decisions, including recruitment, hiring, training, promotion, pay, job assignments, discipline and discharge shall be solely based on merit and the inherent requirements of any contract; CTG reserves the right to select the most suitable stakeholders for tasking and deployment, having regard to assessed levels of risk of personal or fatal injury.

-CTG will not tolerate any form of discrimination and should any Stakeholder during their engagement with CTG encounter such it should be reported in writing immediately to the Ethics Committee.
+CTG will not tolerate any form of discrimination and should any stakeholder during their engagement with CTG encounter such, it should be reported in writing immediately to the Ethics Committee.
 Instances of discrimination that are, following an investigation, proven on the balance of probabilities shall result in disciplinary action up to and including dismissal.

-(b) Treatment of Others
+(c) Treatment of others with dignity and respect

 CTG strongly believes that every person has the right to be treated with dignity and respect and free from all forms of harassment.
-CTG expects all Stakeholders to be courteous, fair and honest in their dealings with all other Stakeholders (in particular women and girls within the communities where CTG operates), clients and third parties.
+CTG expects all stakeholders to be courteous, fair and honest in their dealings with all other stakeholders (in particular women and girls within the communities where CTG operates), clients and third parties.